 Many fraternities have since pooled their insurance efforts together to reduce costs and to better protect their respective futures.
 There are certainly benefits to this way of thinking – it likely has helped some fraternities lower the cost of insurance, but it may have run its course with regard to usefulness.

-- BYOB to social events
+- BYOB to social events (ex: 6 beers or 4 wine coolers)

 - Guest drinks are kept behind a table/bar & exchanged for drink tickets